pramodhm112/github-security-demo/README.md

 ## This is sample math code
-## Given a number n, finds the sum of numbers from 1 to n.
+## Given a number n, finds the sum of numbers from 1 to n